livecycle/preevy/README.md

 These non-production, ephemeral environments, created for every Pull Request, can significantly improve PR workflows.
 In recent years, preview environments have become increasingly popular, with some PaaS providers even offering deeply integrated preview environments.
 However, setting up preview environments can be a complex and costly task, which is why many teams have been hesitant to implement them.
-`preevy` is designed to simplify this task and provide a framework for provisioning and utilizing preview environments to optimize the PR flow.
+Preevy is designed to simplify this task and provide a framework for provisioning and utilizing preview environments to optimize the PR flow.
-You can read more about the story and philosophy behind `preevy` here.
+You can read more about the story and philosophy behind Preevy here.

 ## Getting started

-To start using the `preevy` CLI you will need:
+To start using the Preevy CLI you will need:

 - A local AWS configuration (you can get it by using `aws login` or `aws configure`)
 - A Docker-Compose application (examples can be found [here](https://github.com/docker/awesome-compose))

-Running `preevy`:
+Running Preevy:

 1. Install the CLI using npm:`npm install -g preevy` , or use it directly using: `npx preevy <command>`
 2. Set up a profile by using: `preevy init`